Why Penetration Testing is Vital for Cybersecurity Protection

 Network Penetration Testing for Wireless Networks

 Inaccessible frameworks (Wi-Fi) have become increasingly popular in modern companies because of their ease of use and versatility.
 In any case, they also provide unique security features.
 Inaccessible frameworks are vulnerable to a wide range of attacks because they transmit data across the internet.
-As a result, it is harder difficult for attackers to intercept messages or gain illegal access.
+As a result, it is harder for attackers to intercept messages or gain illegal access.

 1. Wi-Fi Encryption Weaknesses

 Further frameworks (Wi-Fi) have become increasingly popular among modern enterprises because of their ease of use and versatility.
 In any case, they also provide unique security features.
 Further frameworks are vulnerable to a wide range of attacks because they transmit data across the internet.
-This makes it easier for attackers to gain unauthorized access or intercept intercepted communications.
+This makes it easier for attackers to gain unauthorized access or intercept communications.

 2. Rogue Access Points